 - 2.5 The JCS is the spatial expression of the Sustainable Community Strategies.
 The strategies should share the same vision and, where possible, the same priorities and objectives. - 2.6 The JCS forms part of each council's Local Development Framework (LDF); a 'folder' of documents that will guide future development and use of land in Broadland, Norwich and South Norfolk up to 2026.
-It does not cover the area of the Broads Authority which is a separate planning authority. - 2.7 The LDF replaces old-style Local Plans and will be used to assess all planning applications.
+It does not cover the area of the Broads Authority which is a separate planning authority.

+- 2.7 The LDF replaces old-style Local Plans and will be used to assess all planning applications.
 Subsequent parts of the LDF will provide more detailed development management policies and will also allocate sites for new developments.
 While the Core Strategy is being produced jointly, it is currently expected that the rest of the LDFs will be produced by each individual authority.
-The LDF timetables are set out in the local authorities' Local Development Schemes. - 2.8 The JCS has to comply with national and regional planning policies.
-It must meet the requirements of the Regional Spatial Strategy, known as the East of England Plan (EEP), which sets out the planning matters that need to be dealt with in more detail at a local level, including the number of new homes and jobs to be provided in the area.
-Between 2008 and 2026, at least 36,740 new homes will be built and about 27,000 new jobs will be created.
-The JCS also identifies the supporting infrastructure needed to support growth and shows how this infrastructure will be funded.
-It must be supported by sound evidence.
-This JCS has been prepared using an extensive evidence base (Appendix 2).

-- 2.9 European and national legislation requires local planning authorities to undertake a Sustainability Appraisal of the JCS, and an Appropriate Assessment.
-These form part of the evidence base. - 2.10 A review of the EEP, focussed on housing and employment, is due to be completed by 2011.
-It will take account of updated household forecasts and look ahead to 2031.
-It may result in upward pressure on housing targets but at this stage cannot be assessed with certainty.
-The JCS may

-- require early review to deal with any changes to growth rates specified in the revised EEP. - 2.11 The JCS should not repeat national or regional policies.
-Users of this strategy will need to refer to Government policy documents and the East of England Plan.
+The LDF timetables are set out in the local authorities' Local Development Schemes. - 2.8 The JCS has to comply with national planning policies and demonstrate how required growth can be delivered.
+At the time of its adoption the JCS is required to be in conformity with the East of England Plan (EEP).
+Under proposed legislation the EEP would be revoked.
+However, the JCS is supported by a significant evidence base that demonstrates that it remained valid and its policies do not rely on the East of England Plan.
+Prior to adoption references to the East of England Plan have been simplified. - 2.9 European and national legislation requires local planning authorities to undertake a Sustainability Appraisal of the JCS, and an Appropriate Assessment.
+These form part of the evidence base. - 2.10 The JCS should not repeat national or regional policies.
+Users of this strategy will need to refer to Government policy documents and the East of England Plan, while it remains in place.
 The most relevant references are identified at the end of each policy.
-In addition, links are provided to the evidence base, topic papers and strategy objectives. - 2.12 This is a high level strategy and most of the policies in the currently adopted Local Plans will continue to apply.
+In addition, links are provided to the evidence base, topic papers and strategy objectives.

+2.11 This is a high level strategy and most of the policies in the currently adopted Local Plans will continue to apply.
 However, some of the policies in those plans are of a more strategic nature and will no longer be relevant.
 Although this strategy is not site specific and will therefore have limited effect on the proposals maps, there are a few instances where they will change.
 The superceded policies and the changes to proposals maps are listed in Appendix 3.